Applications are currently closed. When they reopen, application is via the University of Hull admissions system.

 - why you have an interest in offshore wind and the environment, particularly if your background is in an academic discipline not included in the list above

 - relevant work experience or other experience relevant to the Aura CDT

 - anything else you would like to tell us about yourself that makes you a great candidate.

 - any relevant research experience (such as a project completed during a previous degree)

-- any academic work you have published or which is awaiting publication including venue/s
+- any written work you have published or produced (e.g. academic papers, reports)

 International students must tell us about all prior UK study (whether completed/passed or not, including any short courses).